frevoro/bitsybox-3ds/README.md

 for 3ds you will need [devkitPro](https://github.com/devkitPro/installer/releases). install it with 3ds-dev checked.

-- open devkitPro's MSYS2 terminal.
+- open devkitPro's MSYS2 terminal
+- from devkitPro's terminal, navigate to the root directory of the bitsybox source code
-- run `make 3ds`.
+- run `make 3ds`